-Is the school holding management accountable, if applicable?
+Is the Is the school holding management accountable, if applicable?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to oversight of school management, including but not limited to: Maintaining authority over management, holding it accountable for performance agreement, and requiring annual financial reports of the ESP Oversight of management that includes holding it accountable for performance expectations which may or may not be agreed to under a written performance
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to oversight of school management, including but not limited to: • Maintaining authority over management, holding it accountable for performance as agreed under written performance agreement, and requiring annual financial reports of the ESP • Oversight of management that includes holding it accountable for performance expectations which may or may not be agreed to under a written performance agreement

-2022-2023 agreement

-2022-2023
+2022-2023 agroomone

+2021-2022

 2020-2021

 2019-2020

-Overall

-Performance
+Overall Performance

 Is the school complying with reporting requirements?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to relevant reporting requirements to the ESCCO, ODE, and/or federal authorities, including but not limited to: Accountability tracking Attendance and enrollment reporting Compliance and oversight Additional information requested by ESCCO
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to relevant reporting requirements to the ESCCO, DEW, and/or federal authorities, including but not limited to: Accountability tracking Attendance and enrollment reporting Compliance and oversight Additional information requested

-2022-2023
+2022-2023 by ESCCO

 2021-2022

 2020-2021

 2019-2020

 Overall

 Performance

-Is the school protecting the rights of all students?
+Is the school protecting the rights of all students? udents?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the rights of students, including but not limited to: Policies and practices related to admissions, lottery, waiting lists, fair and open recruitment, and enrollment (including rights to enroll or maintain enrollment) The collection and protection of student information Due process protections, privacy, civil rights, and student liberties requirements including First Amendment protections and the prohibition of public schools from engaging in religious instruction Conduct of discipline
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the rights of students, including but not limited to: • Policies and practices related to admissions, lottery, waiting lists, fair and open recruitment, and enrollment (including rights to enroll or maintain enrollment) • The collection and protection of student information • Due process protections, privacy, civil rights, and student liberties requirements including First Amendment protections and the prohibition of public schools from engaging in religious instruction • Conduct of discipline

 2022-2023

 2021-2022

 2020-2021

 2019-2020

 Overall Performance